IgniteUI/help-topics/topics/02_Controls/igShapeChart/00_shapechart_overview.md

 ### About igShapeChart

 The igShapeChart is a lightweight, highly performant chart.
 This chart can be easily configured to display scatter as well as providing support for two additional data visualizations (Polyline and Polygon).
-The chart can also plot data from shape files or any custom shape that you can define using a collection of collections of X/Y points.
+The chart can also plot data from shape files or any custom shape that you can define using an array of arrays of X/Y points.

-By using a smart Data Adapter, the data is analyzed and the appropriate visualization is rendered.
-For example, if the `chartType` is set to `Auto` and the data set consists of a List of List of points, then a point chart, a polyline chart, or a polygon chart will be plotted, while a data set with 10,000+ items will draw a high density bitmap in the chart.
+The chart is using a smart Data Adapter to analyze your data and render with the appropriate visualization.
+For example, if the `chartType` is set to `Auto` and the data set consists of a List of List of points, then a point chart, a polyline chart, or a polygon chart will be plotted.

 ![](images/shapechart_getting_started.png)